01 Getting Started

 You can see the On Click Action on the Submit button as follows:

-Click the Submit button and click the On Click Action icon (1).
+Click the Submit button and the On Click Action icon (1).
 You can also click the Gear icon (2) to open the Button Settings screen, and, under Interactivity, click the Configure On Click Action button.
 The On Click Action screen opens.
-When the Submit button is clicked, all the actions that are shown here will happen.
+All the actions shown here will happen when the Submit button is clicked.

 Screenshot of the button menu displaying the On Click Action icon and Gear icon